 Laura Dabas, Membership Manager and Membership Development Programme Lead

 Laura is the Membership Manager and Membership Development Programme Lead at Alzheimer’s Disease International (ADI).
 She is responsible for the support and development of ADI’s existing and new members, including leading ADI’s Alzheimer University programme and encouraging the development of new national Alzheimer’s and dementia organisations.

 She has lived in France, Spain, Australia and the UK, and has worked for various international membership organisations over the past 10 years – the European Financial Marketing & Management Association and the International Association for Lawyers in Paris, as well as the Institution of Civil Engineers and the International Project Finance Association (focusing on Africa & Middle East in particular) in London.

 Prior to joining ADI, Lewis was employed as an analyst, working within a global consultancy company specializing in market access, reimbursement and pricing for novel pharmaceuticals.
 Independently of this post, he participated in campaigns highlighting the link between antivaxxer conspiracy theories and antisemitism during the Covid-19 pandemic.

 Lewis holds a DPhil. in Molecular Cell Biology in Health and Disease from the University in Oxford and has experience of front-line care, having worked as a Health Care Assistant within the NHS and as an Ebola Lab Technician in Sierra Leone.

-Taylor Paatalo, Digital Communications Coordinator
+Taylor Paatalo, Digital Lead